 The Bottom Line

-The credibility and value of documents that are scanned, submitted electronically, faxed or copied depends on the document in question and the institution requesting its submission.
+The credibility and value of documents that are scanned, submitted electronically, faxed, or copied depend on the document in question and the institution requesting its submission.
 A scanned copy of F. Scott Fitzgerald’s handwritten manuscript of The Great Gatsby, for example, will not have the same financial value as the original.
 Conversely, a company may consider a signed contract that an individual submits electronically to be as authentic and credible as the original hard copy.
 If there is doubt regarding the legality or legitimacy of an electronic document, it’s best to address such concerns with the other party and consult with an attorney before entering into a binding agreement.

 When a client requires Polygon’s document recovery services after a disaster, they have the option of having their documents scanned.
 For some, scanning offers a sufficient and efficient way to recover damaged documents.
 Others request scanning and document restoration services, particularly if they want access to the information in a document and need the original restored.
-When you participate in Polygon’s Code Blue program, a specialist will help you determine your document restoration needs in advance to ensure you company’s vital files do not hinder continuity efforts after a disaster.
+When you participate in Polygon’s Code Blue program, a specialist will help you determine your document restoration needs in advance to ensure your company’s vital files do not hinder continuity efforts after a disaster.
 Talk to a specialist today to learn more about integrating document restoration into your disaster recovery plans.